OscSanto/Heart-Disease-Analysis/README.md

 This heatmap visualizes pairwise correlation across predictors to find potential multicollinearity that may negativeiy affect proceeding model predictions.
 ## Conclusion
 After training and evaluating 3 SVM classifiers (linear, polynomial, radial) we gained insights into which can accurately predict heart disease from the dataset.
-- Linear (cost=0.01): performing the best, with lowest cross validation error and well generalization performance
+- Linear (cost = 0.01): performing the best, with lowest cross validation error and well generalization performance
-- Polynomial: overfit the training data.
+- Polynomial (cost = 1, degree = 3): overfit the training data.
 Very low training error (6.5%) but no gain in test error.
-- Radial: underperformed, likely due to insufficent tuning or complexity of data
+- Radial (cost = 0.01, gamma = 2): underperformed, likely due to insufficent tuning or complexity of data